brycetolman54/dailydose/May15.md

 - You also have `for` statements like in C++
 - You can do `while` loops as well
 - `break` is a thing as well
-- `switch` statements aer there too
+- `switch` statements are there too

 ## Functions!!!
 ```